-[Investigation] 'Smurfing': How Russians laundered €4m in Belgium
+[Investigation] Smurfing: How Russians laundered €4m in Belgium

 In any case, real estate and luxury items accounted for a fraction of the €4m, which went to 34 companies and individuals in Belgium in total.

-One of the largest chunks, €416,721, was paid to Belgische Fruitveiling, a Belgian food growers' cooperative.
+One of the largest chunks, €416,721, was paid to Belgische Fruitveiling, a Belgian fruit growers' cooperative.

-But most of it was paid out in sums of €10,000 to €120,000 to Belgian suppliers of construction materials, such as flooring, heating, and lighting, and ventilation systems.
+But most of it was paid out in sums of €10,000 to €120,000 to Belgian suppliers of construction materials and engineering equipment, such as flooring, heating, lighting, and ventilation systems.

 Most of these were small and medium-sized firms in Belgium's Flemish-speaking north.